TheIconfactory/Tapestry/Documentation/API.md

 When a string is returned, it will be used as a `displayName` with an empty `baseUrl` and default `icon`.

-_NOTE:_ A `baseUrl` is typically used for feeds where the site is "feed.example.com" but images and other resources are loaded from "example.com".
+> **Note:** A `baseUrl` is typically used for feeds where the site is "feed.example.com" but images and other resources are loaded from "example.com".

 ### xmlParse(text) → Object